 Lowering your Mortgage APR

-Today’s economic downturn caused a significant decline in home prices.
+The Economic downturn caused a significant decline in home prices.
 In real estate, today’s situation can be described as a “buyer’s market” because buyers are in a better position to negotiate home prices.
 Even if you already own a home, you should look into your current mortgage because you can lower your monthly mortgage payment.

-If your down payment is less than 20%, majority of lenders will obviously ask for the private mortgage insurance which can dramatically add to the monthly.
+If your down payment is less than 20%, the majority of lenders will obviously ask for the private mortgage insurance which can dramatically add to the monthly.
 The easiest way to get rid of this expense is to put down more than 20%.
 But not everyone can afford to pay such steep rates.
 An alternative would be to try the piggyback mortgage.
 For example, the first loan should cover 80% of the price while the second loan covers 10%.
 The remaining 10% should be paid by the buyer.

 The 80% and 10% can be borrowed from the same lender; if this is the case, the closing cost can be treated as one.
-If it comes from two different lenders then there are separate closing costs for each of them.
+If it comes from two different lenders, then there are separate closing costs for each of them.

 Refinancing to Lower Interest Rates

 Borrowers with credit scores below 600 are usually able to get their mortgage by agreeing to pay the subprime rate.
 If your credit score has improved over the years, you can qualify for a better rate based on your credit score.
-Having less unsecured debts, on-time payments, and increased income are some of the reasons why your credit score improves.
+Having less unsecured debts, on-time payments and increased income are some of the reasons why your credit score improves.

 Refinancing to a Conventional Plan

 A lot of home buyers chose the adjustable rate mortgage (ARM) option to buy their homes.
 The mortgage rates used to be very affordable.
 However, it is important to consider that rates can vary significantly over the long term.
 Loans will inevitably readjust and sometimes, they readjust to a very high amount.
-Some home owners are unable to pay their monthly payment because of this.
+Some homeowners are unable to pay their monthly payment because of this.

 Extend the Term of the Loan

 This technique should only be used when absolutely necessary.
-Some home owners decide on this alternative when they get laid-off from work or if they need money during an emergency.
+Some homeowners decide on this alternative when they get laid-off from work or if they need money during an emergency.
 Take note that extending the terms of the loan will cost you a lot more over the long term though it will effectively reduce your monthly payment now.

 Consider Other Options

 If you can no longer afford to pay the mortgage even after you extend the term of the loan, it is important to look into other options such as selling your house and renting an apartment until your credit score improves.
 Keep in mind that selling your house should be one of your last options because of the tumbling house prices today.
-You will not get the best price for the property and this is a decision you might come to regret once the housing market recovers.
+You will not get the best price for the property, and this is a decision you might come to regret once the housing market recovers.